Cai3333/Dotfiles/README.md

 <a id="keybinds"></a>
 ## Keybinds ✍️

 These are the basic keybinds.
-Read through the `.xmonad/xmonad.hs` file for more keybinds like increasing gaps and restoring gaps.
+Read through the `.xmonad/xmonad.hs` file for more keybindings.

 | Keybind                |                  Function                   |
 | ---------------------- |  ----------------------------------------   |